Howard Taylor, artist, 1988 and 1995 - Picture Story

 The back view of Howard Taylor bent over his work was made after I had finished the planned portraits of him.
 I was leaving his studio, but turned and saw him returning to his work.
 I made this picture, the last on the roll in the Rollei’, as a reflex action to the event.
 (I had been using Rollei cameras since 1975, so was able to focus by feel.)
 Realising something special was happening I quickly put another roll in the camera and continued the series.
 By comparison the subsequent roll, after the previous end frame, lack the quiet intensity of the first image of Howard’s back, as he became aware of what I was doing and sat upright again.
 This image also shows the nature of the high diffuse light to which I referred earlier.

-The back of Howard Taylor is one of my most popular images, and the one most sold to public and corporate collections, including the Art Gallery of Western Australia.
+The back of Howard Taylor is one of my most popular images, and the one held in four public collections, including the Art Gallery of Western Australia.
 The photograph shows Howard Taylor in the lower centre, and leaning to the left, which breaks the symmetry of the image.
 The desk Howard Taylor is working at holds two small maquettes for Compass and Perspective 1989 that his son Brett Taylor built and whom I photographed on a subsequent visit.
 On the wall facing Howard Taylor are two three dimensional works.
 The diffuse studio light shows these objects at their best, When placed under normal gallery lighting or with other top lighting these objects change completely and loose their subtlety.
 To me they are site specific, or would need to be lit with respect for the light under which they were conceived.
 (Site specificity was important to Howard, during a conversation he said he was not happy that the large piece The Black Stump, 1975 was relocated from St Georges Terrace to the grounds of the University of Western Australia in 1991.
 (I personally feel this work is better suited to the UWA site as it is now possible to move around it freely and see it from a distance, which was not possible in St Georges Terrace.)

 Howard and Sheilah Taylor installing Colonnades in Galerie Dusseldorf, Mosman Park, WA

 The third set of portraits of Howard were seven years later during the installation of Colonnades in March 1995 at Galerie Dusseldorf, Mosman Park.
 In these pictures Sheila Taylor is shown helping with the installation.
 Generally Sheila managed to avoid being photographed, but in these images I feel her presence is important as the primary supporter of Howard and his work.
 When Shelia realised she was in the pictures she asked “Haven’t you got enough?”
-Realising the importance of these pictures I stated that I was almost finished, but continued working toward the images I knew were there, got them quickly and left quietly.
+Realising the importance of these pictures I stated that I was almost finished, but continued working toward the images I knew were there, got them and left quietly.

 Howard and Sheila Taylor, Perth 1995